le0kar0ub1/ParadigmShift/README.md

 # ParadigmShift

-The purpose of this project is the global AWS scheduling over the `ParadigmShift` application.
+The purpose of this project is the global AWS scheduling.

+`ParadigmShift` is a _low cost_ (by design) AWS hosted application for AWS resources scheduling.

+Open source, documented, deployable, usable.

 All the project is described and well documented in sub-directories.